 Models can be used to bring together different perspectives of a problem, communicate the different perspectives to all people affected by an issue, and contribute to better decisions.
-My interest in such uses of models developed out of my years of policy development and is encompassed within Integration and Implementation Sciences.
+My interest in such uses of models developed out of my years of policy development, and I contribute occasional blog posts to Integration and Implementation Insights.

 Badham, J. (2015) 'Functionality, Accuracy, and Feasibility: Talking with Modelers', Policy and Complex Systems, vol. 1, no. 2, pp. 60-87.